danioropeza/github-pr-templates/README.md

-# GitHub Pull Requests Templates
+# Educate developers through GitHub Pull Requests Templates

 One of the most critical roles we play as developers is to clearly communicate with our team.